empowering young refugee &

 We are an Independent Senior Secondary School providing a specialised and supportive educational experience that empowers young women from refugee backgrounds.
 We are a passionate, committed, and diverse group of people with a range of perspectives, skills and capabilities, committed to excellence in trauma-informed teaching and learning strategies and the removal of barriers to education faced by young women from refugee backgrounds.

-RIVER NILE SCHOOL - MELBOURNE AWARD FINALISTS
+RIVER NILE SCHOOL - MELBOURNE AWARD WINNERS

 Upcoming events